-One of them relates directly to the name.
-The only thing that is known for certain is that the city was initially named as Mensk (Menesk, Mensk).
-There are a great number of assumptions concerning that fact.
-One of the scientists refers to the name of Menesk, who built a mill nearby, on the banks of the river Svisloch.
-He is supposed to have been a medicine man and a warrior, or a wizard, or a Prince.
-Others find the name similar to the word "MENA" (change), as a favorable location of the city contributed to the establishment of trade relations there.
-Finally, there is a version that the origin goes back to the river Menka that flowed here once.
-Whatever it was, but at the end of the XVIIth century under the influence of the Polish speech, the name was transformed into the word “Minsk” usual for us.
+One of them directly concerns the name.
+It is only known for certain that the city was originally named as Mensk (Menesk, Mensk).
+And there are a whole lot of assumptions here.
+One of the scientists refers to the name Menisk, who built a mill nearby, on the banks of the Svisloch River, and was either a healer and a hero, or a sorcerer, or a prince.
+Others find in the name a similarity with the word "mena", because the favorable location of the city contributed to the establishment of trade relations.
+Finally, there is a version that the sources go to the Menke River that once flowed here.

-The pages of the history of Minsk
+The History Pages of Minsk

 Modern Minsk today